PravunathSingh/10-JavaScript-Projects/README.md

-# 10 JavaScript Projects.
+# JavaScript Projects.

-I took on a challenge to complete projects in a weekend.
+I took on a challenge to these complete projects in a weekend.

 The projects are: